Non-invasive and noise-robust light focusing using confocal wavefront shaping: Abstract

 \section{Abstract}

-One of the hardest barriers to our ability to see inside biological tissue is the fact that light is highly aberrated when scattering by the tissue sub-components.
-One of the promising approaches for overcoming such aberrations is wavefront-shaping, where one modulates the incoming and/or the outgoing wavefront in a way that will allow it to focus into one spot despite scattering in the tissue.
-Wavefront modulations are specific to the tissue sample being imaged and need to be estimated based on a non-invasive feedback from a camera collecting back-scattered light.
-Such modulations have been successively estimated using feedback from strong fluorescent beads which have been manually added to a sample.
-However, in a real biomedical application, such feedback should be provided by the fluorescent components of the tissue itself, whose emission is orders of magnitude lower than the one provided by beads.
-When such a low number of photons is spread over multiple sensor pixels, the image is highly susceptible to noise, and the feedback signal required for previous algorithms cannot be detected.

-In this work we suggest a wavefront shaping approach that works with a confocal modulation of both illumination and imaging arms.
-The advantage of this approach is that as part of the optimization, aberrations are corrected in the optics, before the detector.
-Hence the low photon budget can be directed into a single sensor spot and detected with high SNR.
-We derive the optimization problem from mathematical principles and show why it favors modulations that actually correct the aberrations and focus all light into one spot.
-We successfully demonstrate wavefront-shaping correction on EGFP neurons sliced out of a mouse brain, despite scattering through thick tissue.
+Wavefront-shaping is a promising approach for imaging fluorescent targets deep inside scattering tissue despite strong aberrations.
+It enables focusing an incoming illumination into a single spot inside tissue, as well as correcting the outgoing light scattered from the tissue, by modulating the incoming and/or outgoing wavefronts.
+Previously, wavefront shaping modulations have been successively estimated using feedback from strong fluorescent beads, which have been manually added to a sample.
+However, ideally, such feedback should be provided by the fluorescent components of the tissue itself, whose emission is orders of magnitude weaker than the one provided by beads.
+When a low number of photons is spread over multiple sensor pixels, the image is highly susceptible to noise, and the feedback signal required for previous algorithms cannot be detected.
+In this work, we suggest a wavefront shaping approach that works with a confocal modulation of both the illumination and imaging arms.
+Since the aberrations are corrected in the optics before the detector, the low photon budget can be directed into a single sensor spot and detected with high SNR.
+We derive a score function for modulation evaluation from mathematical principles, and successfully use it to image EGFP labeled neurons, despite scattering through thick tissue.